The Transformative Influence of LLMs on Software Development & Developer Productivity: Survey Findings

 \subsubsection{AI}

 Various prior studies try to better understand how deep neural networks in a language model work~\cite {ebert2023generative}. \textbf{Developers must understand the mental model of AI tools so that they can modify their commands and interactions to achieve the best outcome}.
+For example, how the underlying tokenization, embedddings, and inferencing works.
 This remains an open problem of how to better make a mental model \llms{} understandable to developers.